zhouyou-gu/drl-5g-scheduler/README.md

 ### Online experiment setup

 The reference setup of the equipment is shown in the following picture, where all computers are required to be configured with package dependency as listed in the previous section.
+Also, all computers need to have network connections with the edge controller server for experiments.

 ![setup](./controller_src/edge_ctrl_script/ctrl_web_interface/assets/ddrl.png)

 In the edge controller server, download a copy of this project.
 Then, fetch the srsLTE source code at commit `c4bcd6e287fc67bf85fb82a41d1f8f2c901ed8d5`  and place srsLTE source codes as `edge_src/srsLTE`.
 After that, switch the working directory to `edge_src` and apply the patch to srsLTE by running

 ```shell
 python3 apply_srslte_patch.py